The Valley of Lost Hope: Train wreck

-On Tuesday, September 8, 1914, Fielding staged and directed the filming of a headon collision of a three-car passenger train with a seven-car freight train along the 15-mile Altoona and Philipsburg branch of the Pittsburgh and Susquehanna Railroad.
+On Tuesday, September 8, 1914, Fielding staged and directed the filming of a head-on collision of a three-car passenger train with a seven-car freight train along the 15-mile Altoona and Philipsburg branch of the Pittsburgh and Susquehanna Railroad.
 The trains, each traveling approximately 35-miles-an-hour, collided at the rail location nicknamed "Alley Popper".
 Fielding, not missing an opportunity for free publicity, scheduled the crash to coincide with a "mammoth Labor Day picnic" held outside Philipsburg and attended by an estimated crowd of 10,000 spectators.

 Siegmund Lubin reportedly spent over $25,000—a monstrous sum in 1914 for a single action sequence—to purchase two old coal-fired locomotives, the needed freight and passenger cars, and to stage the spectacle.
 Despite the expense, Lubin justified it as an investment, for the studio later used the same wreck footage in at least four other productions.
 Fielding deployed 30 cameramen with 12 different cameras to film the collision, minimizing the chances of losing optimal footage of the one-take event due to either malfunctioning equipment or other factors.
 No one was aboard the trains except two "experienced railroad engineers" hired by the director, who instructed them to jump off their respective trains "a minute before the impact".
 Following the crash, Fielding also filmed needed passenger-rescue scenes around the smoking wreckage.